debops/debops/docs/meta/policy/ai-contributions.rst

 the diligence obligations described in the Core Principle section apply and where extra review is warranted.

+``Generated-By: LLM`` records provenance; it does not determine whether the content is copyrightable or who holds authorship.
+Under applicable law those questions turn on the human creative contribution to the final content, which this policy does not attempt to assess.

 Maintainers MUST preserve the ``Generated-By: LLM`` trailer during merge.
 If a PR branch is squashed, the committer SHALL add the trailer to the resulting commit.
 If the merged result of a squashed branch exceeds the threshold in